A Brief History…

 Shirley Community Trust (SCT) was established in 1999 as the community arm of St Stephen’s Anglican Church and grew out of the ‘Friday Night Meal’ that was being run by the church for community.
+Church members continue to be actively involved in a variety of Trust activities.
 The Trust has a grass-roots community development approach to all its initiatives and events and is proud to work alongside local people to enable a real community spirit to prevail in the Shirley area.

-SCT operates the majority of its projects and programmes from its small MacFarlane Park Neighbourhood Centre (MPNC) at 17 Acheson Ave, Shirley, Christchurch, located next to the KidsFirst Kindergarten and bordering the expansive MacFarlane Park.
+SCT operates the majority of its projects and programmes from its two centres located on Acheson Avenue, Shirley, Christchurch.
+The Park Centre at 19A Acheson Ave, and the Neighbourhood Centre at 17 Acheson Ave, are located next to the KidsFirst Kindergarten and border the expansive MacFarlane Park.